lugu/csb/README.md

     - can display a race in the browser

 ## TODO
-    - pass pilot parameters via implicit config
+    - fix meta pilot double lock
     - improve the parameters
     - visualize the races